Zapishnyi/Zapishnyi/README.md

-- 👋 Hi, I’m @Zapishnyi
+Hi, my name Kostiantyn
-- 👀 I’m interested in Front-End Development
+- 👀 I’m Front-End Developer, interested in Full Stack development skills
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently admire of JavaScript, looking forward to learn Node.js and React.
-- 📫 How to reach me ... zapishny@ukr.net
+- 📫  You may easily contact me via zapishny@ukr.net

 <!---
 Zapishnyi/Zapishnyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.